coreos/rpm-ostree/doc/treefile.md

    Non-array values in child values override parent values.
 Array values are concatenated.
 Filenames will be resolved relative to the including treefile.

+ * `container`: boolean, optional: Defaults to `false`.
+If `true`, then rpm-ostree will not do any special handling of kernel, initrd or the /boot directory.
+This is useful if the target for the tree is some kind of container which does not have its own kernel.